 Houston Man Convicted of Sex Trafficking of Children

-HOUSTON—Tevon Harris, aka “Da Kidd” and “King Kidd,” 22, of Houston, has entered a plea of guilty on two charges of trafficking children under 18 for commercial sex, announced United States Attorney Kenneth Magidson.
+HOUSTON—Pierre Johnson aka “Too Good,” 39, of Houston, has entered a plea of guilty to trafficking children under 18 for commercial sex, announced United States Attorney Kenneth Magidson.

-U.S. District Judge David Hittner accepted the guilty pleas today and set sentencing for July 7, 2014.
-At that time, Harris faces a minimum of 10 years and up to life imprisonment and a maximum fine of $250,000.
-Upon completion of any prison term imposed, Harris also faces a maximum of life on supervised release, and he will be required to register as a sex offender.
+U.S. District Judge David Ellison accepted the guilty pleas today and set sentencing for Nov.
+6, 2014.
+At that time, Johnson faces up to life imprisonment and a maximum fine of $250,000.
 He was ordered to remain in custody pending that hearing.

-This case, prosecuted by Assistant United States Attorney Sherri L. Zack, was brought as part of Project Safe Childhood, a nationwide initiative launched in May 2006 by the Department of Justice to combat the growing epidemic of child sexual exploitation and abuse.
-Led by the United States Attorneys’ Offices and the Criminal Division’s Child Exploitation and Obscenity Section, Project Safe Childhood marshals federal, state, and local resources to locate, apprehend, and prosecute individuals who sexually exploit children and to identify and rescue victims.
+This case, prosecuted by Assistant United States Attorney Julie N. Searle and Sherri L. Zack, was brought as part of Project Safe Childhood, a nationwide initiative launched in May 2006 by the Department of Justice to combat the growing epidemic of child sexual exploitation and abuse.
+Led by the United States Attorneys’ Offices and the Criminal Division’s Child Exploitation and Obscenity Section, Project Safe Childhood marshals federal, state and local resources to locate, apprehend and prosecute individuals who sexually exploit children, and to identify and rescue victims.
 For more information about Project Safe Childhood, please visit www.usdoj.gov/psc.
-For more information about Internet safety education, please visit www.usdoj.gov/psc and click on the tab “Resources.”
+For more information about Internet safety education, please visit www.usdoj.gov/psc and click on the tab “resources.”